RedHatGov/devsecops-workshop-code/README.md

 #### vars/CLUSTER/common.yml

 These variables include things that are important for both an RHPDS-deployed cluster and a cluster deployed from this project.
 They either define where the cluster is for connection, or they define how to deploy and later connect to the cluster.
-For clusters created with this project, it also indicates how to destroy the cluster.
+For clusters created with this project, it also indicates variables necessary to destroy the cluster.

 #### vars/CLUSTER/provision.yml

 The primary function of these variables is to provide information necessary to the `provision.yml` playbook for deploymen of the cluster.
-Future plans for this file align with the future plans for the playbook, intended to enable more infrastrucure platforms.

 #### vars/CLUSTER/devsecops.yml

 This mostly contains switches to enable or disable workshop services and infrastructure.
-It's also used right now to control from which GitHub project the various GPTE-built operators are sourced.
+It's also where you configure the pull token for students to use a Service Account on the terms-based registry for JBoss images.

 ## Contributing

 We welcome pull requests and issues.
-Please, follow the overall design goals if making a pull request.
+Please, include as much information as possible (the git commit you deployed from, censored copies of your vars files, and any relevant logs) for issues and follow the overall design goals if making a pull request.